Plan Your Stay

 We are delighted to host you at 1440 Multiversity.
 As you may wish to get a head start planning your stay, below are logistics and other details for your review.
 Once you book your program, you can expect to receive more comprehensive information about what to expect, what to bring with you, and what you will want to know before traveling to campus.

 PLEASE NOTE: We opened our doors in May 2017 with huge excitement and the classrooms, residence buildings, communal spaces, Kitchen Table, and forest trails are alive with activity.
 Our campus is largely complete, yet some construction is still underway.
-Our 22-room Healing Arts facility, offering massage and bodywork, has an anticipated soft opening of late August 2017; our infinity-edge whirlpool will be ready for use by late September 2017.
-Our 800-person auditorium and Asian pod-style sleeping area is slated to be complete by February 2018.
+Our Healing Arts center, offering massage and bodywork, is in its final stage of completion and is now in its soft opening phase.
+Our steam rooms will be ready for use later this winter.
+Our 800-person auditorium and Asian pod-style sleeping area are slated to be complete by February 2018.
 We are also finalizing landscaping in some areas.

 Looking for something specific?